ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 #### Mac post-download

 On MacOS, after it is downloaded you will have a `coppeliaSim.app` file.
 Move this file to the current directory (so to `./coppeliaSim.app`) so the commands below work.
+Note that MacOS might tell you it cannot verify the integrety of the app and refuse to run it.
+To give it permissions anyway, open finder in the current directory (with `open .`), and control-click the application to show the menu that lets you overwrite these settings.

 ### Running CoppeliaSim